isabella232/campaign-learn.en/help/control-panel-tutorials/instance-settings/allowlist-ip-address.md

 role: Admin
 level: Experienced
 ---
-# Add IP addresses to allowlists
+# Allow list IP addresses

 The Control Panel allows you to set up new connections to your instances by allow listing IP address ranges.
-By default, an Adobe Campaign Classic instance is not accessible from various IP addresses.
+By default, an Adobe Campaign  instance is not accessible from various IP addresses.
 Therefore, an IP address must be added to the allowlist:

 * To allow access to the [!DNL Campaign] instance from this IP address
 * To connect an API to your Message Center or marketing instance